-A sale of a leased property does not affect the validity of the lease, if the lease has commenced.
+A sale of a leased property does not affect the lease in any way.
 The new owner of the property will step into the lease as landlord on the same terms as the previous landlord.
-Market practice is to include an appendix in the relevant contract for the property which refers to all the applicable lease agreements.

 7. Tax

 In this section we summarize the main tax rules applicable to real estate investment in Sweden.
 As usual, an understanding of the tax rules is necessary for determining the profitability of an investment, and for structuring an investment in a tax efficient manner.